March 28, 2017 // 4:33 PM

 Written by Juanita Fox

 At Garden Spot Village, the core value of service flows through every aspect of life, including dining.
-Recently, Garden Spot Village residents began to donate unused meal dollars to fund a community meal through a Swipe Out Hunger campaign.
+Recently, Garden Spot Village residents began to donate unused meal dollars to fund a free community meal in New Holland through a Swipe Out Hunger campaign.

 When Colleen Musselman, director of life enrichment, realized a national Swipe Out Hunger organization, geared towards college and university students existed, she contacted them.
 Soon after, Garden Spot Village officially became the first retirement community to affiliate with Swipe Out Hunger.